Danar2714/homelab-core-rack/server-proxmox-nuc-i5/README.md

 ### 1. Using Optane as Swap

-To provide more headroom for running multiple virtual machines and containers, the Intel Optane NVMe module is reused as **high‑priority swap space**.
+The Intel Optane NVMe module (`/dev/nvme0n1`) is configured as **additional swap space** for the Proxmox host.
-This keeps the main Proxmox installation on the 1 TB HDD while adding a faster swap area on the NVMe device.
+This provides extra virtual memory for running multiple VMs/containers and, thanks to Optane’s lower latency compared to the HDD, offers faster swap performance.
+The existing 8 GiB LVM swap is kept, and the Optane swap is given a **higher priority** so the kernel will prefer it.

 ---